perappu/perappu-blog-11ty/content/posts/lorekeeper-sysadmin-quest.md

 ### Control Server (Ansible, Rundeck)

 The one thing I knew before going into this adventure was that [Ansible](https://www.ansible.com) was probably going to be the solution to a lot of my problems.
-It's essentially a thing that reads a .yaml file of instructions, and performs those instructions on a remote server.
+It's essentially a piece of Python software that reads a .yaml file of instructions, and performs those instructions on a remote server.

 I installed Ansible directly onto a droplet and found it... useful, but clunky.
 Ansible is more or less just a python library to read yaml files.
 I realized I wanted visuals -- something with a GUI and buttons.